 Photographs and video recording

 Occasionally WM and its authorised partners use pictures, videos or stories for publicity or funding purposes.
 Such material will be used for example, for publicity purposes; display in buildings; on banners in concerts; on our website and for social media purposes; for assessment and educational purposes and for fundraising purposes.

 When using photos and videos for publicity or website/ social media purposes we will not accompany them with any other personal information about the child, to ensure they cannot be identified.
 We may continue to use these photographs and videos after your child has left the school.

 Although we will carefully use images based on the basis of our ‘legitimate interests’ we understand there may be occasions where music service users provide good reason why we should withdraw certain images.
 If you have any concerns about the use of photographs or video or wish to ask us to withdraw and image of your child with good cause, then please contact firstname.lastname@example.org

-CCTV may be used in partner locations, including schools and council buildings that are used for music service activities, to ensure the safety of the site.
+CCTV may be used in partner locations, including schools and council buildings that are used for WM activities, to ensure the safety of the site.